ncparab/kubernetes/docs/Docker-registry-setup.rst

 USE AN INTERMEDIATE CERTIFICATE
 ---------------------------------

 A certiGcate issuer may supply you with an intermediate certi cate.
-In this case, you must concatenate your certi cate with the intermediate certicate to form a certiTcate bundle.
+In this case, you must concatenate your certi cate with the intermediate certificate to form a certiTcate bundle.
 You can do this using the cat command:

 .. code-block:: bash

    $ cat domain.crt intermediate-certificates.pem > certs/domain.crt

-You can use the certiGcate bundle just as you use the domain.crt le in the previous example.
+You can use the certiGcate bundle just as you use the domain.crt file in the previous example.

 Support for Let’s Encrypt
 --------------------------